Didimukhtar/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO
 ## Description

-This is a collaborative project between Toluwani Ajibare and Al-Mukhtar Jamilat Ladidi who are both students in the ALX Africa software engineering.
+This is a collaborative project between Toluwani Ajibare and Al-Mukhtar Jamilat Ladidi who are both students in the ALX Africa software engineering program.

 This is an introduction to Stacks and Queues in C - programming language.